 We recommend changing flat filters monthly, and pleated filters every three months.

 If you can’t recall when you last replaced your filter, turn off your AC fully and take out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It could also be located in an attached filter box or wall-mounted return air grille.

 Tilt the filter up to the light.
 If you can’t see any light, you need to get a new one.

 Weeds, plants and bushes can block your condensing unit.
 This could limit its airflow, lower its energy efficiency and affect your comfort.
 Here’s how you can get your equipment working properly again.

 - Switch off power completely at the breaker or outdoor switch.

 - Clear vegetation waste around the air conditioner.
 Once you’ve cleared bigger clutter within a two-foot range, you can use a soft brush or vacuum to gingerly clean the equipment’s fins.
-Warped fins can also affect efficiency, so you can attempt to straighten them with a dinner knife.
+Warped fins can also affect efficiency.

 - Use a hose nozzle to carefully clean the fins from inside the equipment.
 Make sure to avoid getting water on the fan motor.

 When AC equipment doesn’t have sufficient refrigerant, they’ll have difficulty removing heat and humidity from your house.